Stationary black-hole binaries: A non-existence proof: Non-existence proof

 Note that the relative horizon ``lengths'' $K_{12}/K_{23}$, $K_{34}/K_{23}$ can be expressed in terms of $w, w'$ as well.
 At this point we cannot guarantee that this Ernst potential is well-behaved.
 Computer experiments show that the regularity of the Ernst potential on the axis of symmetry must be ``paid of'' in the form of singular rings outside the horizons.

 Fig.~\ref{fig:singular} conveys an impression of the structure of this type of singularity.
 Irregularities on the horizons could also rule out the solution.
-Since area $A$ and angular momentum $J$ are individual quantities of each black hole, it is obvious to examine the inequality $ 8\pi|J|<A$ which characterizes a single sub-extremal black hole.
-Based on the literature as commented on in the introduction, we can take for granted that this inequality has to hold on both horizons of a regular spacetime with two sub-extremal black holes.
+Since area $A$ and angular momentum $J$ are characteristic parameters for each axisymmetric black hole, it was obvious to examine restrictions of these parameters.
+Based on the literature as commented on in the introduction, we could take for granted that the inequality $8\pi|J| < A$ has to hold on both horizons of a regular spacetime with two sub-extremal black holes.